wormhole-foundation/wormhole/docs/guardian.md

 8. Other guardians receive the observation.
 Each guardian aggregates the observation until it reaches quorum and it has made the observation itself.

-9. Once an observation reaches quorum, the processor generates a VAA, signs it with its guardian key, and posts it to the p2p package for publishing as a signed VAA with quorum.
+9. Once an observation reaches quorum, the processor generates a VAA and posts it to the p2p package for publishing as a signed VAA with quorum.

 10. The p2p package posts the signed VAA to gossip.